Topic2-Gene-Regulation-Immune-Cells/B-cells-Team1/README.md

 Here you can see the average ATAC signal for each cluster, aggregated across all cell types.
 The clusters clearly differ in their "Mean ATAC singal" ranges.

 ### Can one define B-cell specific CRE clusters?
 As shown in the heatmap in the heatmap of iv. a), only cluster 6 is B cell-specific, as the mean accessibility is high exclusively in B cells.
-Cluster 9 does not show lineage specificity but B cells, gdT cells, and myeloid cells all exhibit similarly high mean accessibility.

 ### When and how long is the B-cell specific cluster active?
 B-cell specific cluster 6 becomes accessible already in s